Skip to main content

 Army Troop Game Cover

-Army Troop is a single player and multiplayer action game.
+Army Troop is a single player and multiplayer tactical shooter game with historical and violence themes.
 It was developed by Army Troop Studios and was released on December 12, 2025.
 It received positive reviews from players.

 Skip User Reviews